rohith00016/ai-resume-evaluator/API_ROUTES.md

   - `400`: Email already sent or validation errors
   - `404`: Evaluation not found
   - `500`: Email delivery failed
+- **Note**: If a feedback email is provided, feedback emails are sent to that address instead of the user's registered email address

 ## Error Response Format